Monday, 30 July 2018

 Ride-sharing apps such as Lyft and Uber offer competitively-priced transportation options, and in some places, actually cater to wine travelers.
 Uber, for example, has a list of its most popular wine destinations in San Francisco.
 But do research and make sure that there are rides available or alternate transportation, such as taxis or charter buses, so that you're not left tipsy and stranded at the end of the day.

 At this point, wine country tourism is sophisticated enough that pretty much every region has its own portfolio of apps.
 Most of them include maps, directories, and reservation help, along with discounts and deals.
-You can find them easily by searching for the region plus "winery app."
 Here are a few notable ones:

 Finally, it's important to remember that you'll miss the joy of the full wine experience if you have your nose pointed toward your phone the whole time instead of in your glass.

 "I firmly believe that the value of technology isn't to replace any in-real-life experiences, it should simply augment it," Weinberg says.
 "No app, no technology, no media, no book can ever replicate the experience of being in the actual setting where the wine is made, tromping the vineyards where the wine is grown, and sharing a glass with the people who made it.
 If technology can help guide you towards those experiences, fantastic.
 But it will never, ever replace it."